GTkernel/edge-benchmark-suite/README.md

 ## Video 360

-- [Video 360](https://github.com/GTkernel/video360): A framework developed by Fraunhofer Heinrich Hertz Institute.
+- [Video 360](https://github.com/GTkernel/omaf-video-360): A framework developed by Fraunhofer Heinrich Hertz Institute.
 JavaScript implementation of MPEG-OMAF viewport-dependent video profile with HEVC tiles.
+We add containerized deploying methods as for our MEC benchmarking.

 ## Industrial Automation